-During this Viva you will need to plan and prepare to speak where you argue for or against the statement about footballer salaries.
+During this Viva you will need to plan and prepare to speak on three points of interest from straight-line graphs .
 You will also need to answer two questions (which you won't know in advance) from the audience, in other words, your peers and teacher.

-- 1. Stage 1 - Decide which viewpoint you will take and brainstorm your arguments. - 2.
-Stage 2 - Plan your speech using the 'introduction, because, because, but, so model' and condense this plan into notes. - 3.
+- 1. Stage 1 - Define straight-line graphs, gradient, y-intercept, & equation of a line ensure to cover every aspect of the expectations. - 2.
+Stage 2 - Plan your speech, put your ideas together into notes. - 3.
 Stage 3 - Practice your speech, learn to do it without notes and with greater confidence. - 4.
 Stage 4 - Share your speech with parents, peers and your teacher, for feedback. - 5.
 Stage 5 - Deliver your speech to the class and your teacher.